section-engineering-education/engineering-education/articles/python-frameworks/index.md

  - [TurboGears](https://turbogears.org/)

 ### Which Python web framework is the best?
-Each web framework has its pros and cons.
-Every developer has a different coding styles and preferences.
+Each web framework has varying features, and so does the pros and cons.
+Every developer has a unique coding style and inclinations.
 The only way to tell the best framework is by knowing which does what better in each circumstance.
 But in essence, finding the best framework is close to impossible.

 ### Do I have to use a framework?
 The choice is yours.
 Whether to use one or not, depends on your experience and what you want to accomplish.
 For beginners, a framework can be a good choice.
 It will help you to understand development concepts like: